Philip Wylie | Willis Perkins short stories | Mystery Novellas | Experiment in Crime | Corpses at Indian Stones | Gladiator

 In addition to the hero, who is both an athlete and an engineer, there is a second young male character, Herb Willet. also a recurring Wylie character type: a man who engages in scientific exploration in remote areas.
 Like the explorer protagonist of Corpses at Indian Stones, Willet is socially an unappealing nerd, not conventionally attractive.
 Yet he is someone we are encouraged to admire anyway, due to his daring as an explorer, and contribution to human knowledge.
 Both men are also rich, with ties to upper crust Society.
 "Ten Thousand Blunt Instruments" also has an explorer character - but he is more conventionally attractive socially, and also from a modest middle class background.
 Despite these differences, the hero of "Ten Thousand Blunt Instruments" seems linked to the earlier explorer characters.

 SPOILERS: Both "The Paradise Canyon Mystery" and "Murder at Galleon Key" open with similar mysteries: the murder of one character, followed by the disappearance of another.
+"Death Flies East" also has both a murder and a disappearance.
+A disappearance is key in "Ten Thousand Blunt Instruments".

 More importantly, the mystery plot of "The Paradise Canyon Mystery" shares approaches with "Ten Thousand Blunt Instruments".
 Both have subplots, distinct from the murders and disappearances, that involve the landscapes of the stories: the US desert in "The Paradise Canyon Mystery", Africa in "Ten Thousand Blunt Instruments".
 Both subplots are colorful and detailed.